martinsmeder/the_aggregator/README.md

 - Use the provided .env-example file as a template
 - Replace the placeholder values with your own credentials

-Set up github secrets (if using github actions for automation)
+Set up github secrets (if using github actions for automation):

 - Go to you remote repo on GitHub
 - Then Settings -> Secrets and variables -> Actions -> New repository secret